orber3/5e/README.md

 nx e2e web-e2e
 ```

 **Note**: The Playwright tests are currently experiencing issues related to rate limiting from external stock APIs.
-Some locators may need to be fixed . this tests arent functional ATM.
+Some locators may need to be fixed . this tests aren't functional ATM.

 ## Development